Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 5750 1GB should be 15% quicker than the Radeon HD 6670 (OEM) overall, due to its higher bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5750 1GB should in theory be just a bit superior to the Radeon HD 6670 (OEM) overall. (explain)

-Texel RateThe Radeon HD 5750 1GB should be quite a bit (approximately 31%) faster with regards to AF than the Radeon HD 6670 (OEM). (explain)
+Texel RateThe Radeon HD 5750 1GB will be much (about 31%) faster with regards to anisotropic filtering than the Radeon HD 6670 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison